Unit 1: Numbers, Quantification & Numerical Applications — Class 11 Applied Maths | Free MCQs & Solved Examples | Boundless Maths

 5 people A, B, C, D, E sit in a row.
 A is to the immediate left of B, C is to the immediate right of B, and D is to the immediate left of A. Who is in the middle?

-Explanation: D left of A; A left of B; C right of B; E is rightmost.
+D is left of A; A is left of B; C is right of B; E must be at one end.

 Binary Numbers